Catalonia crisis in 300 words

 The Spanish government sacked the Catalan leaders, dissolved parliament and called a snap regional election on 21 December 2017, which nationalist parties won.

-Quim Torra, a close ally of Mr Puigdemont, will lead the regional government.
+Quim Torra, a close ally of Mr Puigdemont, now leads the regional government.